DanielPickens/-A-BinaryReader-Feature/README.md

 # -A-BinaryReader-Feature
-My code will allow for the implementation of a BinaryReader to be allowed to perform Thsi program will read primitive data types as binary values in a specific encoding.
+My code will allow for the implementation of a BinaryReader to be allowed to perform functions to read primitive data types as binary values in a specific encoding.